lrnz-asnprs/tweet-collector/data/notes.md

     - " U " replaces " U.S. " substitution made (the tweet token)
     - lower limit of 5 words for a query (To avoid "CO2 Pollutants" and very short fake news claims that would get results not related to the fake news.)
     - Runtimes (about 15h for part 1 --> but only because it stalled many times and had to be reset / reinitialized, 25 hours for part 2 (15,000 claims)).
     - All query had an added "-politfact" in the end.
-This was tested in the initial test-phase and was found to be efficient to avoid the tweets that where referencing the
+This was tested in the initial test-phase and was found to be efficient to avoid the tweets that where referencing the politifact link.
+These people know it is fake news presumably.
-    - All